davidxia3/PredictabilityCompetitiveness/src/analysis/analysis_documentation.md

 ### src/analysis/moneyline_half_full_brier.py
 - Computes the Brier scores for each league based on second half only or the full season moneyline predictions
 - Results are saved to results/moneyline/moneyline_half_full_brier.csv

+### src/analysis/moneyline_half_full_log_loss.py
+- Computes the Log Loss for each league based on second half only or the full season moneyline predictions
+- Results are saved to results/moneyline/moneyline_half_full_log_loss.csv

 ### src/analysis/moneyline_teamwise_brier.py
 - Uses moneyline based probabilistic predictions to compute the Brier scores for games involving each team